Yes No Share to Facebook

 [58] In the matter before me, the applicable form of res judicata is issue estoppel.
 For issue estoppel to be successfully invoked, three conditions must be met: (1) the issue must be the same as the one decided in the prior decision; (2) the prior judicial decision must have been final; and (3) the parties to both proceedings must be the same, or their privies (Danyluk v.
 Ainsworth Technologies Inc., [2001] 2 S.C.R.
 460, 2001 SCC 44, at para.
 25, per Binnie J.).

 As per the Nolis case above, the res judicata principle, or issue estoppel, applies to a specific legal matter that was already decided by the courts.
 Accordingly, the issue of what was already decided by the courts sometimes comes into question.
 Simply put, where a person commits a singular offence, such as failing to stop at a red light while driving, the person may only be charged for doing so once.
 However, if the person fails to stop again the next day, the person may be charged for committed the offence for a second time.
-Despite the apparent logic, confusion can emerge when, instead of committing an offence anew, a person fails to cease the initial offence.
-An example would be allowing excessive noise to persist after facing an initial charge for a noise violation.
-The Dysart (Municipality) v.
-Reeve, 2000 CanLII 16841, case delved into the distinction between an ongoing bylaw violation and an offence taking place at a single moment in time, affirming that despite the res judicata doctrine, repeated charges could be applicable if an ongoing offence is occurring whereas in Dysart it was said:
+While this might seem logical to most people, confusion can arise when, as opposed to committing an infraction for a second time, a person allows continuance of the initial infraction.
+An example would be permitting excessive noise to persist after receiving an initial charge for a noise violation.
+The case of Dysart (Municipality) v.
+Reeve, 2000 CanLII 16841, tackled the contrast between an ongoing bylaw violation and an infraction transpiring at a single moment by confirming that despite the notions within the res judicata doctrine, recurrent charges may arise if an ongoing infraction is involved.
+Specifically, Dysart stated:

 [22] ...
 Multiple prosecutions of an accused or a defendant may well, at some point, justify a stay.
 See, for example, R. v.
 Jack (1997), 1997 CanLII 356 (SCC), 117 C.C.C.
 (3d) 43 (S.C.C.) and R. v.
 Mitchelson (1992), 1992 CanLII 4018 (MB CA), 71 C.C.C.
 (3d) 471 (Man.
 C.A.).
 But the context is important.
 These defendants were charged not with a Criminal Code offence, but with regulatory offences, with violating the municipality’s land use requirements.
 The offences are not alleged to have occurred at a discrete point in time but to be ongoing violations.
 The practical effect of a stay would be to give the defendants a legal non-conforming use by court order without the merits of their position ever having been adjudicated.
 Viewed in this way, it seems to me the community’s tolerance for successive prosecutions is greater than it might be in other kinds of cases.
 At least for now, the community’s interest in enforcing its land use requirements outweighs any unfairness in prosecuting the defendants again.